knpuniversity/phpunit/knpu/data-providers.md

 the word we'll use for this "dinosaur description".

 The API for this future method will be simple: `$dinosaur = $this->growFromSpecification()` and pass it some string, like `large carnivorous dinosaur`.
+Maybe we should have included the word 'friendly'....meh, probably not necessary.

 Now, add some assertions!
 Like, `$this->assertGreaterThanOrEqual()` that the dinosaur is 20 meters or longer.
 Actually, instead of hardcoding that value, open up the